ska-telescope/mid-cbf-mcs/docs/src/README.md

 * `CbfMaster`: Based on the `SKAMaster` class.
 It represents a primary point of contact for CBF Monitor and Control.
 It implements CBF state and mode indicators and a set of housekeeping commands.
 * `CbfSubarray`: Based on the `SKASubarray` class.
 It implements commands needed for scan configuration.
-* `SearchWindow`: Based on the `SKACapability` class.
+    * `SearchWindow`(for SubarrayMulti): Based on the `SKACapability` class.
 It implements attributes to configure a search window during a scan.
 * `Vcc` and `Fsp`: Based on the `SKACapability` class.
 These implement commands and attributes needed for scan configuration.
 * `Vcc` and `Fsp` Capabilities: Based on the `SKACapability` class.
 These implement state machines to enable/disable certain VCC and FSP functionality for a scan.
     * `VccBand1And2`, `VccBand3`, `VccBand4`, and `VccBand5` specify the operative frequency band of a VCC.